Podcast

 The basic outline of my podcast.

-8. How Did I Learn To Podcast?
+7. How Did I Learn to Podcast?

-I read and listened to Daniel J. Lewis, of AudacityToPodcast.com, and Steven Washer, of VisibleAuthority.com, and Bill DeWees, of Voice-Over-Training.org.
+I read and listened to Daniel J. Lewis of AudacityToPodcast.com, and Steven Washer of VisibleAuthority.com, and Bill DeWees of Voice-Over-Training.org.
 Their help and guidance was a very big help and inspiration.
 Their websites and videos were invaluable in helping me get my podcast up and running.

 A. Recording Studio

-We designed and built our office to do double duty as a regular office, and as a recording studio.
+We designed and built our office to do double duty as a regular office and as a recording studio.

 B. Recording Equipment (These are affiliate links)